cbertelegni/GenCSVDocumentcloudQuery/README.md

    $query = "projectid:7607-poder-legislativo"
 ```

-* In a terminal exjecute
+* In a terminal execute

 ```
 $ php main.php